|

 Looking forward: social cohesion and community resilience

-In the current period and the years to come, the essence of the Dutch cultural policy with regard to Egypt is to help arts and culture play a more active and influential role as a vehicle for social change.
+In the current period, the essence of the Dutch cultural policy with regard to Egypt is to help arts and culture play a more active and influential role as a vehicle for social change.
 The overall objective is to promote social cohesion and community resilience.
 As such, the cultural policy focuses on the artistic and creative process and on innovations, as well as on the role of arts and culture as catalysing tools for development.

 Partnerships